 (Yes, I could just buy tuna packed in oil, but the type of oil used is often problematic; the same is true for sardines packed in oil.
 See below.)

 Two fattier fish I now eat are salmon and sardines.
 I’ve always eaten salmon steaks as an occasional restaurant option and more rarely as a grilling option.
 But I never ate sardines at all, and I never ate canned or smoked salmon.
 I do now.

 Sardines make a great (if smelly) snack or salad topper.
 In his book Living Low Carb, nutritionist Jonny Bowden calls sardines a “quick, easy, inexpensive source of first-class protein and omega-3 fats.”
 Bowden recommends buying sardines packed in their own oil, and avoiding those packed in soy or other vegetable oil.
 (He objects to these oils because of their high omega-6 content, which cancels out the beneficial effects of the omega-3 in the salmon; I object to soy in particular because there is way too much of it in the modern American diet.
 Take a look at almost any food label.)

-I haven’t found any sardines packed in sardine oil around here, so I buy them packed in water.
+I haven’t found any sardines packed in sardine oil around here, so I buy them packed in water or olive oil.
 Ounce for ounce, canned sardines have about twice the fat of canned tuna.
 I keep a tin or two of sardines in the back of a file drawer at work where I used to keep my microwavable soups.

 Salmon is a wonderful food.
 Wild-caught salmon has a better reputation for cleanliness than farm-raised, and it turns out that most canned salmon in the U.S. is wild-caught Alaskan fish.
 Fresh, frozen or smoked salmon may be wild or farmed, so you need to check labels.
 I use canned and smoked salmon in salads, and I also use canned to make salmon patties.